ouzi-dev/commit-status-updater/README.md

         failComment: "action failed!"
 ```

-### Action no comments, set commit to "pending" status and set url, description and specific name
+### Action no comments, set commit to "error" status and set url, description and specific name

 ```
 name: Test